 "Children are the future," is how the saying goes, but we believe that youth have knowledge and gifts today.
-Our goal is to be a resource for youth to learn about water access and other social topics and engage them in activities.
+Our goal is to be a resource for youth to learn about water access, and other social topics, while engaging them in activities to take action.

 Be in Action